Bandwidth/opkit/README.md

 ```

 This command would cause the bot to respond to each message that says 'examplebot hello' or 'examplebot say hello'.
+The `name` field allows you to access the command at `bot.commands.hello`, if need be. `syntax` provides an array of possible syntaxes that can be used to call the command.
+Here, the bot will respond to both `hello` and `say hello`.

 The actual logic is contained in the function at 'command'.
 That function ought to take four arguments:

-`message` has the contents of the message as provided by Slack.
-The three most useful fields are `message.text`, which contains a string of message text, `message.channel`, which is the channel ID of the incoming message, and `message.user`, which is the user ID of the user sending the message.
+`message` has the contents of the message as provided by Slack; three useful fields are `message.text`, which contains a string of message text, `message.channel`, which is the channel ID of the incoming message, and `message.user`, which is the user ID of the user sending the message. `message.args` contains the arguments provided to the command from the message; that is, it is an array of words that came after the command; it is useful if a command has multiple `syntax`es of varying length.

 `bot` has the actual bot that called the script.
 In cases where there are multiple bots listening in the same channel, each will have different `sendMessage` commands (as well as different access to the Slack RTM API methods, all of which are accessible at bot.rtm.)